IsakR/4-digit-code/README.md

 # 4-digit-code
-Code Generator
+4 digit code Generator

-Using Pyscript and Bootstrap
+Using the new Pyscript and Bootstrap